Tuesday, December 16, 2025

 Speaking on board one of the 35-year-old presidential planes that are currently in use, Trump also said he is looking for alternatives because it is taking Boeing too long to build the planes.

-The contract for two updated versions of the presidential plane based on the modern Boeing 747-8 were negotiated during Trump’s first term in office.
+The contract for two updated versions of the presidential plane based on the more modern Boeing 747-8 were negotiated during Trump’s first term in office.

 Boeing did not immediately respond to a request for comment from BBC News.